-Any further failing grade at mid-semester or semester end will result in dismissal from the program.
 Any failing grade at the end of the course will be recorded on the transcript, and no credit will be given for the class.
+Any other course failure at end of semester will result in dismissal from the program at the discretion of the Program Director with guidance from instructors.